CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 - Victory Levels from Physical or Bodily damage can be reduced equal to the amount of STR a character has per combat encounter.
 If STR is negative, the level of Victory increases by 1.
 - Victory levels from Mental or Soul damage can be reduced equal to the amount of INT a character has per combat encounter.
 If INT is negative, the level of Victory increases by 1.
 - Any combination of lower Victory Level outcomes is possible as long as they sum up to be less than or equal to the Victory Level achieved.
 For instance, with a Level 2 victory, a character could perform both a Stagger and a Minor Injury against there opponent.
 - It is mandatory that for a character to deal any Victory Level outcome, whomever control's said character must describe in awesome detail how they are preforming said Victory Level outcome.
-Creativity is encouraged, go nuts!
+Creativity is encouraged!

 ## Level 1 victory

 ### Minor Injury

-–1 dice to all dice checks but will naturally heal over the next few days, or faster if treated actively.
+-1d to STR/RFX/INT governed Dice Pools.
+Will naturally heal over the next few days, or faster if treated actively.

 ### Stagger